jkatsanis/SpriteEngineUI/Readme.md

 - Create a Build directory `mkdir Build`
 - Navigatge in the Build dir `cd Build`
 - Make sure to have CMake installed and run this command `cmake ..`
+- Make sure to have the Editor as startup project

 ## Getting Started